About

 My career was woven together by creative endeavor.
 Decades of experience in traditional fine art, photography, and digital media.
 I apply everything to what I’m doing, from raising a family and developing gluten-free recipes to writing and illustrating books, and from a decade-long career as a museum executive.
 In that role, I wrote successful grant proposals, managed the projects, and completed grant reports.
 I created summer camp programs for children ages six to eleven, directed student and senior volunteers, and managed museum events, tours, and the artifact collection.

-These days, I am most often found in my home studio in Niagara Falls, NY, at my laptop, creating calm YouTube videos of me illustrating.
+These days, I am most often found at my laptop in my home studio in Niagara Falls, NY, creating calm YouTube videos of me illustrating.
 Oh, and I hum and sing while I work, who knew this would be unintentional ASMR?

 Being a polymath has led me to be an author, a digital artist, a historian, and a cook.
 What you learn being a parent is also priceless!